 The training materials of MDANSE school will be available here.

-MDANSE has inherited some code from the nMOLDYN program, originally developed by Gerald Kneller in 1995 and subsequently also by Konrad Hinsen, Tomasz Rog, Krzysztof Murzyn, Slawomir Stachura, and Eric Pellegrini.
-For more information see:
+nMOLDYN was originally developed by Gerald Kneller in 1995 and subsequently also by Konrad Hinsen, Tomasz Rog, Krzysztof Murzyn, Slawomir Stachura, and Eric Pellegrini.
+MDANSE uses nMOLDYN3 for the most computationally intensive analyses, and also code from the libraries MMTK and ScientificPython, in order to reduce dependencies and thus facilitate installation.

-We are grateful to all the people who have helped in some way or another to improve nMOLDYN and/or MDANSE along those years.
-Apart from the main developers mentioned above, we would like to acknowledge explicitly the contributions done in the past by Bachir Aoun, Vania Calandrini, Paolo Calligari, Gael Goret and Remi Perenon.
+We are grateful to all the people who have contributed to nMOLDYN and MDANSE.
+Apart from the main developers mentioned above, we would like to acknowledge explicitly the contributions of Bachir Aoun, Vania Calandrini, Paolo Calligari, Gael Goret and Remi Perenon.

-To know more about the project contact Sanghamitra Mukhopadhyay (firstname.lastname@example.org).
+To know more about the project and discuss your requirements from the software contact Sanghamitra Mukhopadhyay (firstname.lastname@example.org).

 This project is supported by Ada Lovelace Centre.